vizi123/automatic-school-ringer/README.md

 i added 2 more wires connecting the relay to the already existent switch. in case something goes wrong with my device, at least i can trigger with shame the bell using the "light switch".

-software: (see ”later update” at the end of this note) because i wanted/had to build this in one day, i did not bother with a RTC as i could not find any functional one in the entire city that day; it measures the time using millis() function and storing the time, minutes, hours and the current day in 4 variables. set up the clock once and hope for the best that it runs as long as possible. losing power would result in resetting the date/time to 00:00, monday. the device has buttons so anyone can set up the clock manually in case of a power outage (or if anyone pulls the charger out of the socket........).
+software: (see ”later update 1” at the end of this note) because i wanted/had to build this in one day, i did not bother with a RTC as i could not find any functional one in the entire city that day; it measures the time using millis() function and storing the time, minutes, hours and the current day in 4 variables. set up the clock once and hope for the best that it runs as long as possible. losing power would result in resetting the date/time to 00:00, monday. the device has buttons so anyone can set up the clock manually in case of a power outage (or if anyone pulls the charger out of the socket........).

 Note: during the 1 year functioning period, i had some issues at the beggining (explained at the end of the hardware section). just a passionate physics (+robotics) teacher bothered setting the time in case of a power outage / time freezing case... so a RTC would be a very welcomed module.